-Strategic outcome Success indicator Unit Baseline 2020/21 Target 2024/25 6 Technology and data-enabled dairy farms a Accelerated genetic progress in feedbase and animal breeding Annual genetic gain in pasture species used by dairy farms % Genetic gain <1% >2% The rate of genetic gain for sires of cows in BPI units Annual increase of BPI \$24/ year \$30/ year The rate of genetic gain of cows in BPI units as a result of heifer genomic testing Annual increase of BPI \$18/year \$25/ year b More flexible and agile dairy production systems Development of new feedbase options that increase flexibility and agility New from baseline 0 20 Development of new non-feedbase system options that increase flexibility and agility New from baseline 0 10 Dairy farm businesses have access to the information and tools that they need to run their chosen farm system % of farms TBD 75% c Greater use of high-value technology on farm Farm businesses have successfully adopted technology that provides new insights for farm operations % of farm businesses TBD 80% d Connected dairy production systems utilising multiple data sources to enhance decision-making New methods of collecting or analysing multiple sources of physical data on farm New from baseline 0 5 Dairy farm businesses are routinely collecting three or more sources of physical performance data for decision making (e.g. herd testing, pasture measurement, lameness scoring) % of farms TBD 80% Routine management decisions of dairy farm businesses (e.g. sire selection, irrigation scheduling, culling) are informed by multiple data sources % of farms TBD 80%
+Strategic outcome Success indicator Unit Baseline 2020/21 Target 2024/25 6 Technology and data-enabled dairy farms a Accelerated genetic progress in feedbase and animal breeding The rate of genetic gain in pasture species % Genetic gain <1% >2% Usage of Forage Value Index to select grass pasture % of farmers using the Forage Value Index 9% 25% The rate of genetic gain for sires of cows in BPI units Annual increase of BPI \$24/year \$30/year The rate of genetic gain of cows in BPI units as a result of heifer genomic testing Annual increase of BPI \$18/year \$25/year b More flexible and agile dairy production systems Development of new feedbase options that increase flexibility and agility New from baseline 0 20 Development of new non-feedbase system options that increase flexibility and agility New from baseline 0 10 Dairy farm businesses have access to the information and tools that they need to run their chosen farm system % of farms 65% 75% c Greater use of high-value technology on farm Farm businesses have successfully adopted technology that provides new insights for farm operations % of farm businesses 48% 80% d Connected dairy production systems utilising multiple data sources to enhance decision-making New methods of collecting or analysing multiple sources of physical data on farm New from baseline 0 5 Dairy farm businesses are routinely collecting three or more sources of physical performance data for decision-making (e.g. Herd testing, pasture measurement, lameness scoring) % of farms 65% 80% Routine management decisions of dairy farm businesses (e.g. sire selection, irrigation scheduling, culling) are informed by multiple data sources % of farms 92% 95%

-Strategic outcome Success indicator Unit Baseline 2020/21 Target 2024/25 7 Innovative and re esponsive organisation a We have an enhanced farmer- focused service delivery model Improved interactions with farmers to deliver services Episode Net Promoter Score (i.e. measured at time of service interaction) TBD TBD Farmer-focused service delivery model embedded across all our projects, services, infrastructure, communications and processes % embedded in projects, services, infrastructure, comms and processes 10% 100% Farm businesses feel Dairy Australia has an effective relationship management and service delivery model Average levy payer response TBD 8/10 b Our culture Employee engagement score increases Employee survey score 63% 80% of learning and innovation, values Dairy Australia values are known and well understood % of employees TBD 90% and ways of working deliver success Farm businesses value Dairy Australia for our ability to be innovative Average levy payer response TBD 8/10 c Our infrastructure, resources and processes allow us to be informed, agile and responsive Dairy Australia's employees have the right tools and infrastructure to deliver the best service to levy payers Average employee response TBD 8/10 Dairy Australia processes allow for agility and responsiveness Average employee response TBD 7/10 Dairy Australia is responsive to major industry events impacting the industry Average levy payer response TBD 8/10 Dairy Australia is decisive and effective in its actions Average employee response TBD 8/10 d We have effective and transparent management of resources Levy payers are satisfied they are well-informed about how Dairy Australia invests levy Average levy payer response TBD 8/10 Levy payers are satisfied that Dairy Australia is investing levies appropriately Average levy payer response TBD 8/10 Dairy Australia's investments align with the strategic plan and deliver value to levy payers Average levy payer response TBD 8/10
+Strategic outcome Success indicator Unit Baseline 2020/21 Target 2024/25 7 Innovative and r esponsive organisation a We have a farmer-focused service delivery model Farmer-focussed service delivery model embedded across all our projects, services, infrastructure, comms and processes. % embedded in projects, services infrastructure, comms and processes , 10% 100% Farm businesses feel Dairy Australia has an effective relationship management model % of farmers 53% 80% b Our culture Employee engagement score increases Employee survey score 66% 80% of learning and innovation, values Dairy Australia values are known by employees % of employees 93% 100% and ways of working deliver Dairy Australia values are well understood by employees % of employees 91% 100% success Dairy Australia employees demonstrate commitment to our values % of employees 70% 90% Farm businesses value Dairy Australia for our ability to be innovative % of farmers 54% 80% c Our infrastructure, resources and processes allow us to be informed, agile and responsive Dairy Australia's employees have the right tools and infrastructure to deliver the best service to levy payers % of employees 88% 90% Dairy Australia processes allow for agility and responsiveness % of employees 66% 75% Dairy Australia is responsive to major industry events impacting the industry % of farmers 57% 80% Dairy Australia is decisive and effective in its actions % of employees 46% 80% d We have effective and transparent management of resources Levy payers are satisfied that they are well-informed about how Dairy Australia invests levy % of farmers 47% 80% Levy payers are satisfied that Dairy Australia is investing levies appropriately Average levy payer response 5.6/10 8/10 Dairy Australia's investments deliver value to levy payers % of farmers 55% 80%